 Cyberdark Impact is almost universally mocked for being full of useless cards, including the unfortunate putting-down of the LV monsters with Allure Queen and Dark Lucius.

 For the more "elitist" duelists, most of the GX sets are classified as this, for three reasons: First, the over-pimping and at the time impractical Elemental Heroes, all of which fell down the bottomless trap hole.
 Secondly, the over-reliance of Monarchs.
-The reason why the Monarchs were overused was because of the third reason; because they (aside from Cyber Dragons, certain Destiny Heroes, the Horus and the Armed Dragon sets), were one of the few series of cards that were practical to play, even in the aforementioned decks.
+The reason why the Monarchs were overused was because of the third reason: because they (aside from Cyber Dragons, certain Destiny Heroes, the Horus and the Armed Dragon sets), were one of the few series of cards that were practical to play, even in the aforementioned decks.
 Many of the GX cards were either too pyrrhic to use or suffered from a case of over-specialization, sometimes both!
 Consequently, many players used the monarchs as a means of getting a powerful monster out, keeping field presence, disrupting the enemy, and applying pressure to the opponent without having to spend an arm and a leg in either costs or maintenance.
-Monarchs lead to the biggest case of Complacent Gaming Syndrome that Yu-Gi-Oh had ever endured for quite some time.
+Monarchs led to the biggest case of Complacent Gaming Syndrome that Yu-Gi-Oh had ever endured for quite some time.

 The Gold Edition sets weren't very well received, either, thanks to them being generic reprints of rather old cards with the "gold" rarities that the sets were named after only adding a little foil along the edges.

 There are valid complaints about each one: Original D&D (edition 0) had all the flaws that the first edition of anything could be expected to have; Advanced D&D (AKA 1st Edition) failed to fix many of them; 2nd Edition was needlessly obtuse and complicated; 3rd Edition had extreme variation between power levels in classes, as well as some cumbersome skill rules (there were separate skills for hiding and moving silently); 4th Edition was too much of a change from prior editions for many fans; and the latest 5th Edition will no doubt have its own issues.
 And yet D&D (any edition) has been the best selling Tabletop RPG in print throughout its history, except for a few years in the 90s where it was outsold by Vampire: The Masquerade, and 4th edition, which has been overtaken by Pathfinder, a third-party continuation of the third edition.
-And now 5th Edition is being worked on, which is preemptively being considered a Dork Age by some.

-With the course the setting will take in the upcoming 5th Edition still not being completely known, the "Post-Spellplague-Era" of the Forgotten Realms seems to be held in this regard by many fans.
-Advancing the timeline by over a century, killing of many of the popular characters and deities, and all but annihilating most of the less popular regions of the world, it is a very different setting that does have its own merits, but significantly different from its 20 year history.
+With the course the setting will take in the 5th Edition still not being completely known, the "Post-Spellplague-Era" of the Forgotten Realms seems to be held in this regard by many fans.
+Advancing the timeline by over a century, killing off many of the popular characters and deities, and all but annihilating most of the less popular regions of the world, it is a very different setting that does have its own merits, but significantly different from its 20 year history.